 In the weeks since we made the switch, we've rapidly become accustomed to the new Go modules workflow.
 The biggest advantage is that we can be sure everyone on the team is building from the exact same dependencies all the time without having to commit a vendor directory.
 There have been a few bumps in the road, but the wins seem to outnumber the inconveniences.

-If you're moving your own project over to Go modules and want some additional information--or if we've made a mistake about modules in this post--please feel free to email us at email@example.com.
-If you came to this post looking for help with Go modules and now you're wondering what the heck Gravwell is, you can check out our Community Edition for free by clicking the button below:
+If you're moving your own project over to Go modules and want some additional information--or if we've made a mistake about modules in this post--please feel free to email us at firstname.lastname@example.org.
+If you came to this post looking for help with Go modules and now you're wondering what the heck Gravwell is, you can check out our free Trial by clicking the button below:

 John's been writing Go since before it was cool and developing distributed systems for almost as long.